 The more confident you become in the kitchen, the more adventurous and appetizing your meal plans can be.
 If you want them to, that is — it’s totally fine to stick with simple recipes and one-pot dishes forever if that’s what keeps you on track.

-But if you’re looking to take your culinary skills up a notch — or at least figure out how to cook a chicken without drying it out — these resources that can help.
+But if you’re looking to take your culinary skills up a notch — or at least figure out how to cook a chicken without drying it out — these resources can help.

 - A Guide to Cooking Terms for the Domestically Challenged

-- Avoid These 9 Common Cooking Mistakes
+- How to Avoid These 9 Common Cooking Mistakes

 - Kitchen Tools You Don’t Need (And a Few You Do)